php-repos/phpkg-documentations/customization.md

 ## Introduction

-As part of the [init command](https://saeghe.com/documentations/init-command), Saeghe will create a `saeghe.config.json` file for your application.
+As part of the [init command](https://saeghe.com/documentations/init-command), Saeghe creates a `saeghe.config.json` file for your application.
 You can find any configurable option on that file here.

 ## What is included?